kodus/sentry/README.md

 on the logger instance at the end of a successful request, since otherwise log-entries will accumulate across requests.

+Notice: PHP 7.4 introduced a new [ini setting](https://www.php.net/manual/en/ini.core.php#ini.zend.exception-ignore-args) (`zend.exception_ignore_args`) for excluding arguments from stack traces.
+If you want arguments to be passed on to Sentry you will need to turn this setting off.

 #### Configuration

 A few of the extensions support optional constructor arguments to configure some optional features.